ClementineFrancois/Foreign-CDS-detection/README.md

 Example: ```foreign_cds_detection.sh assembly.fa cds.fa pep.fa aedes 50 /home/user/refdatabase```

-This script should be launched from the folder in which all results will be written.

 Requires 6 arguments:
 - ARG 1: path to the scaffolds file
 - ARG 2: path to the fasta file with CDS sequences (cDNA)